isitix/devops_hands_on_training/ansible/day1.md

 ### In a nutshell

 In an inventory :

 + you can assign a machine to a group
-+ you can design a hierarchy of groups (parent groups and children) with many levels
++ you can design a hierarchy of groups (parent groups and children groups) with many levels
-+ You can any operations (facts gathering, vars setting, task, trigger) to a specific group
++ you can proceed any operation (facts gathering, vars setting, task, trigger) on a specific group
-+ you can define range based on machine names
++ you can define a range based on machine names
 + you can apply variables (ssh port, ansible user, become password, ...) to every machines or a group of machines

-Static inventories may be write in any of the following formats :
+Static inventory file format may be :

 + yaml
 + json